 During COVID-19, What Tests Are Still Available?

 SAT and Subject Tests:

 Due to COVID-19, all tests up until August have been canceled.
 However, according to the College Board, they have pledged a test date for every single month for the remainder of 2020.
 Starting with August 29th, they’ve added September 26th as a new test date, (international and domestic).
-The remaining SAT dates are October 3rd, November 7th, and December 5th.
+The remaining SAT dates are October 3rd, November 7th, and December 5th. *Update: as of January 2021, SAT Subject Tests have been discontinued and all domestic subject test registrations have been canceled.
 Learn more about their revised schedule here.

 According to the ACT website, summer tests for June 13th and July 18th are still scheduled.
 For the fall of 2020, the ACT plans to offer at-home exams.
 Get up-to-date- information on these new formats here.

 AP exams are still being administered and can be an all-important part of a student’s college application, showcasing scholarship and earning a student tuition-saving college credit.
 Additional test dates have been added, and a 45 minute, virtual at-home test is currently available.
 Learn more here.